 But we think an easier way to see the waterfalls here is to join a guided tour; although it’s not a free activity this 10 Hidden Waterfalls experience is highly recommended.
 This particular tour will take you to 10 waterfalls within Las Monas Rainforest; it includes a professional guide.
 On the tour, you can swim in the natural pools below the falls and even jump from the top of a waterfall if you’re feeling brave!

 If you’re after a more fast-paced tour, then why not consider this action-packed half-day tour which involves seeing the waterfalls (as well as rivers, the rainforest, and a small village) via ATV?
+It’s one of the best ATV tours in Jaco, so you’re sure to love it!
 The tour begins in the mountains behind Jaco and includes a delicious lunch.
 You’ll even get the chance to go fishing for tilapia fish at a small pond along the way!

 If you fancy going slightly further afield, then why not drive the 1.5 hours to visit the famed Nuayaca Waterfalls, which are located near the towns of Dominical and Uvita!
 I must admit, these are my favorite falls in Costa Rica and are well worth the long drive.
 They’re not-so-easy to reach as you must hike along a 2.5 mile (4 km) dirt road first, but the view of the falls is so worth it!
 I advise hiking to the top waterfall first and then down to the lower falls for a refreshing dip!